 - i.
 The permittee shall prepare a full report of the results of all tests conducted pursuant to this part in accordance with the Report Preparation Section of the most current publication of the method manual, for every valid or invalid toxicity test initiated, whether carried to completion or not.
-The permittee shall retain each full report and submit them to the Agency.
-For any test which fails, is considered invalid, or which is terminated early for any reason, the full report must be submitted for agency review. - ii.
+The permittee shall retain each full report and submit them to the Division via NetDMR.
+For any test which fails, is considered invalid, or which is terminated early for any reason, the full report must be submitted for Division review. - ii.
 A valid test for each species must be reported during each reporting period specified in PART I of this permit unless the permittee is performing a TRE which may increase the frequency of testing and reporting.
-One set of biomonitoring data for each species is to be recorded on the DMR for each reporting period.
+One set of WET data for each species is to be recorded on the DMR for each reporting period.
 Additional results are reported under the retest codes below. - iii.
-The permittee shall submit the results of each valid toxicity test on the subsequent DMR for that reporting period as follows below.
-Submit retest information clearly marked as such with the subsequent DMR.
+The permittee shall submit the results of each valid toxicity test on DMR for that reporting period in accordance with Part I of this permit, as follows below.
+Submit retest information clearly marked as such with the following month's DMR.
+Use a no data indicator (NODI) code of 9 (not required), for months when WET retests are not required.
 Only results of valid tests are to be reported on the DMR.

-Parameter STORET CODE Reporting Requirement Ceriodaphnia dubia Pimephales promelas Enter a "1" if the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, otherwise enter a "0".
-TLP3B TLP6C Report the NOEC value for survival ТОРЗВ TOP6C Enter a "1" if the NOEC for growth or reproduction is less than the critical dilution, otherwise enter a "0".
-TGP3B TGP6C Report the NOEC value for growth or reproduction TPP3B TPP6C Report the highest (critical dilution or control) Coefficient of Variation TQP3B TQP6C (If required) Retest 1 - Enter a "1" if the NOEC for survival, growth or reproduction is less than the critical dilution, otherwise enter "0". (reported on quarterly DMR) 22415 22418 (If required) Retest 2- Enter a "1" if the NOEC for survival, growth or reproduction is less than the critical dilution, otherwise enter "0". (reported on quarterly DMR) 22416 22419 (If required) Retest 3- Enter a "1" if the NOEC for survival, growth or reproduction is less than the critical dilution, otherwise enter "0". (reported on quarterly DMR) 51443 51444 iv.
+Donouting Dogwinsment Parameter STORET CODE Reporting Requirement Daphnia pulex Pimephales promelas Enter a "1" if the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, otherwise enter a "0."
+TEM3D ТЕМ6С Report the NOEC value for survival TOM3D TOM6C Report the highest (critical dilution or control) Coefficient of Variation TQM3D TQM6C (If required) Retest 1 - Enter a "1" if the NOEC for survival is less than the critical dilution, otherwise enter "0." (reported on quarterly DMR) 22415 22418 (If required) Retest 2- Enter a "1" if the NOEC for survival is less than the critical dilution, otherwise enter "0." (reported on quarterly DMR) 22416 22419 iv.
 DMR parameters

+Deporting Deguinement Parameter STORET CODE Reporting Requirement Daphnia pulex Pimephales promelas (If required) Retest 3- Enter a "1" if the NOEC for survival is less than the critical dilution, otherwise enter "0." (reported on quarterly DMR) 51443 51444